-On the northern half of the HEFT, between the Bird Road Toll Plaza and the Mainline, the combination of barrier and ramp tolls comprise essentially a closed system, with no toll-free use of the Turnpike.
-The southern half of the HEFT presently permits some toll-free usage for local, short-distance movements on the north side of the Homestead Toll Plaza, which has been the case ever since the facility opened in 1974.
-As previously mentioned, the tolling of the ramps (to/from north) at the Bird Road interchange and the relocation of the Bird Road Toll Plaza south of Bird Road has significantly decreased this toll-free usage.
+On the northern half of SR 821 (HEFT), between the Bird Road Toll Plaza and the Mainline, the combination of barrier and ramp tolls comprise essentially a closed system, with no toll-free use of the Turnpike.
+The southern half of SR 821 (HEFT) presently permits some toll-free usage for local, short-distance movements on the north side of the Homestead Toll Plaza, which has been the case ever since the facility opened in 1974.
+As previously mentioned, the tolling of the ramps (to/from north) at the Bird Road interchange and the relocation of the Bird Road Toll Plaza south of Bird Road has significantly decreased the toll-free movements.

-The HEFT is the first facility on Florida's Turnpike to be converted to All-Electronic Tolling (AET) beginning on February 19, 2011.
-Cash toll payments are no longer accepted on this facility.
-Customers must now pay their tolls electronically using a SunPass® transponder or the new TOLL-BY-PLATE program, which is based on the identification of the registered owner of the vehicle after a license plate image is captured in the lane.
-TOLL-BY-PLATE customers have the option to establish a video account with prepaid tolls, or pay upon receiving a monthly invoice reflecting the TOLL-BY-PLATE rates, which are comparable to cash toll rates.
+The SR 821 (HEFT) is the first facility on Florida's Turnpike to be converted to All-Electronic Tolling (AET) beginning on February 19, 2011.
+As such, cash toll payments are not accepted on this facility.
+Customers must pay their tolls electronically using a SunPass® transponder or through the TOLL-BY-PLATE program, which is based on the identification of the registered owner of the vehicle after a license plate image is captured in the lane.
+TOLL-BY-PLATE customers have the option to establish a video account with prepaid tolls, or pay upon receiving a monthly invoice reflecting the TOLL-BY-PLATE rates, which are higher than SunPass® toll rates.
 TOLL-BY-PLATE customers without a prepaid balance are assessed a flat administrative charge of \$2.50 on their monthly invoice to recover the cost of administering this payment option.
 The TOLL-BY-PLATE administrative charge is authorized by Florida Statute 338.231 (3) (b) that became effective on July 1, 2009.
 The Statute authorizes the Turnpike to fix, adjust, charge and collect such amounts needed to recover the cost associated with administering various toll collection payment methods, including video billing.

-FY 2013 marked the second full year of AET conversion on the HEFT.
-Traffic on the HEFT grew approximately 1.5 percent, while the revenue increased 37.1 percent compared to the preceding fiscal year.
-This increase surpassed the traffic and toll revenue growth on the Turnpike System of 0.6 percent growth in traffic and 25.2 percent in toll revenue.
-The effect of the AET conversion on the HEFT continues to be positive with no adverse impact on toll revenue collections.
+FY 2015 marked the fourth full year of AET conversion on SR 821 (HEFT).
+Traffic on SR 821 (HEFT) grew approximately 5.8 percent, while the revenue increased 5.6 percent compared to the preceding fiscal year.
+This revenue increase is attributed to normal traffic growth and the impact of annual toll rate indexing of SunPass® and TOLL-BY-PLATE rates in FY 2014 and FY2015 of 1.5 percent and 1.6 percent, respectively.
+The effect of the AET conversion on SR 821 (HEFT) continues to be positive with no adverse impact on net toll revenue collections.